cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

       directly notated as string literals; otherwise the occurrence of more than one app-string or an app-string together with a directly notated string cannot be processed.
+      (This determination must be made at the time the app-string is interpreted; see {{unknown}} for how this may not be immediately during parsing.)

 ABNF Definitions for app-string Content {#app-grammars}
 ---------------------------------------